The Lexicon of British Common Law

 So, we are solidifying and codifying into the Lexicon of British Common Law.

-enshrined within our articles of the Lexicon of British Common Law are the protection of FREE SPEECH, FREE EXPRESSION, FREE THOUGHT etc for every single human being on these beautiful British Islands.
+enshrined within our articles of the Lexicon of British Common Law are the protection of FREE SPEECH, FREE EXPRESSION, FREE THOUGHT etc for every single British Citizen on these beautiful British Islands.
 Everyone!

 Now, we all have these rights and freedoms from birth, or we don't.
 Now, here's the constitutional problem.
 His Majesty and Her Majesty before himself were born into a Cromwellian golden cage of SILENCE.
 We either all have the rights of free speech, expression, thought, movement etc or we don't?